-Roaming the picturesque Cottentin Peninsula: A 5 days campervan road trip in Normandy, France
+Roaming the picturesque Cotentin Peninsula: A 5 days campervan road trip in Normandy, France

-The Cottentin peninsula with its rough but beautiful northern landscape is yet another (and maybe less crowded) great travel destination in France.
+The Cotentin peninsula with its rough but beautiful northern landscape is yet another (and maybe less crowded) great travel destination in France.
 Its coastal road offers breathtaking panoramic views and lots of amazing campervan spots.
+Our road trip across the Cotentin Peninsula followed the dramatic coastline of Normandy, passing small fishing villages and wild cliffs along the way.

 Day 1 – Merville Franceville and the Longue-sur-Mer Battery